jfmartinz/ResourceHub/Programming Languages/JavaScript/readme.md

 > Get started with setting up your development environment for JavaScript programming with these essential resources.

 ### Browser
-> Mostly, you will have a browser already installed on your PC, Microsoft Edge on the Windows platform, and Safari on Mac OS.
-You can install the following browsers as per your preference:

 <table width="100%">
   <tr>